ExtremeFLOW/neko/doc/pages/user-file.md

 benard
 example](https://github.com/ExtremeFLOW/neko/blob/49925b7a04a638259db3b1ddd54349ca57f5d207/examples/rayleigh-benard/rayleigh.f90#L102-L105)

-Other fields will be added the registry in the following cases:
+Other fields may be added to the registry by various simulation components.
+For
+example:
 - If running with `simulation_components.vorticity` enabled, the fields `omega_x, omega_y, omega_z` will be accessible in the registry.
 - If running with `simulation_components.lambda2` enabled, the field `lambda2`